Charlotteis/exploringES6/deployinges6.md

 ## Some ES6 features cannot be transpiled

 * Brand new features cannot be transpiled completely faithfully
-    - `let` and `const` are transpiled to∏ var.
+    - `let` and `const` are transpiled to var.
 Any variables using the name `let/var` will be renamed to avoid clashes.
 No way to have the immutable bindings of const in ES5.

 * Proxies, subclassable built-in constructors (Error, Array) and tail